-I LOVE Indian food, but seeing as most of the recipes use heavy cream and lots of spicy flavors, my gut stopped loving it.
-SCD made me start experimenting with different types of milk, and I’ve found that Indian spices can be used in moderation without making it flaming hot.
-While I definitely miss the hot and fluffy naan, this recipe goes great the flat bread that I'm developing (recipe to come!).
+I LOVE Indian food, especially this Paleo Chicken Tikka Masala!
+Seeing that most Indian recipes use heavy cream and lots of spicy flavors, my gut stopped loving it the traditional way.
+So SCD made me start experimenting with different types of milk.
+And I find that Indian spices can be used in moderation without making it flaming hot.
+Also, I definitely miss hot and fluffy naan.
+But this recipe will go great with the flat bread that I'm developing (recipe to come!).
 I serve it over a saffron cardamom “rice“ made from cauliflower.

 The yogurt in the marinade helps to tenderize the chicken, but is not completely necessary.
 If you're Paleo and don't want to go through the trouble of making a cashew yogurt or something of the like, then you can use a little baking soda in the marinade to help tenderize the meat.
 Marinate the chicken with a little olive oil, all of the spices, and 1/4 teaspoon of baking soda.